Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Methods

 The electricity consumed in a given European electric grid is composed not only of the one generated in the region where this grid is located, but also of the electricity that this region imports and gets mixed with its own generation.
 This creates a situation in which mixing occurs successively across regions, and it is even possible for a region to receive electricity generated by itself after it has passed through a succession of countries in a loop.
 The flow-tracing methodology, introduced by \cite{bialek_tracing_1996}, allows the assessment of contributions of individual generators to individual line flows.
 In other words, it can be used to calculate the energy mix composition of a country by considering the country of origin of its electricity and the fluxes between neighbouring countries.

 The flow-tracing methodology uses a topological approach in which countries that share energy are represented by a network.
 The objective is to trace the origin of the energy that enters into a node, and that remains in it.
 The highest level of granularity is achieved by considering as nodes the smallest geographical areas available, according to the data source.
 In ENTSO-E, most European countries (e.g., France, Spain, or Poland) are defined as one country coinciding with one bidding zone and one control area.
 However, some countries are divided into several bidding zones and/or control areas, which are parts of the transmission grid for which specific transmission system operators (TSOs) are responsible.
 Wattnet uses the most granular data available while adapting to each region's specific market structures and data availability; therefore, each node of the network can represent a country, bidding zone, or control area.
 Each node is connected to each of its physical neighbouring nodes by a link with two possible flows.
-The are 60 zones defined in Wattnet that are represented in \ref{fig:zonas} and listed in \ref{tab:zones_definition}.
+There are 60 zones defined in Wattnet that are represented in Figure~\ref{fig:zonas} and listed in Table~\ref{tab:zones_definition}, among which there are data for 51 of them.

 As stated in \cite{bialek_tracing_1996}, the main principle used to trace the flow of electricity is that of proportional sharing.
 That is that each of the outflows from node $i$ contains the same proportion of the inflows arriving at $i$ than $i$.
-Wattnet assumes that there are no losses in the system, which implies that the energy generated in a node that is not exported remains in the pool of that node.
-Under this assumption, the proportion of energy from each generator node $k$ that takes part in the pool of each node $i$ of the network is calculated as follows:
+According to \cite{bialek_tracing_1996}, a line outflow in line $i-k$ from node $i$ can be therefore calculated, using the proportional sharing principle, as:

 Where: